Dmitri-Sintsov/djk-sample/README.rst

 Windows
 ~~~~~~~

-Example for Windows 32 bit.
+Example for Windows 32 bit (64 bit is similar but needs 64-bit versions of Python package wheels).

-* Download and install Python 3.4 or 3.5 (download and install KB2999226 if Python 3.5 installation freezes).
+* Download and install Python 3.4 or 3.5 (download and install KB2999226 in case Python 3.5 installation freezes).
 * Make sure ``python.exe`` / ``pip3.exe`` are in your `PATH`.
 * Download appropriate lxml wheel from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml for example: